+for the entire year.
+No Level II violations will be carried over to

 9. Disregard for CURFEW FIRST OFFENSE:

-o.
-Biologaid to Colla 211 Weekend residence hall restriction
+Weekend residence hall restriction

 B. LATE FIFTEEN (15) MINUTES TO SIXTY (60) MINUTES SECOND OFFENSE:

 Referral to administration as a Level

 III violation (parent conference is

 required)

 10. OUT OF ROOM after lights out or allowing other students in FIRST OFFENSE:

 room after LIGHTS OUT

 Written Warning (will not count against

 Privilege Plan)

 SECOND OFFENSE:

-SECOND OFFENSE:

 Weekend Residence Hall Restriction

-Weekend Residence Hall Restriction

 THIRD OFFENSE:

 In-Hall Restriction for 7 days

-·
+In thair restriction for 7 days

 FOURTH OFFENSE:

+TOOKITOTI ENGL.

 Referral to administration as a Level III

 11. LYING to a judicial court ALL OFFENSES:

+11. LTING to a judicial court

-To be determined by the judicial court
+To be determined by the judicial court Property of his the Director for

 & approved by the Director for Student Affairs

 12. Intentional failure to SIGN IN OR OUT FIRST OFFENSE:

-12. Intentional failure to SIGN IN OR OUT In-Hall restriction for 14 days
+12. Intermonal familie to Sign in OR OUT

-SECOND OFFENSE:
+In-Hall restriction for 14 days SECOND OFFENSE:

-Referral to administration as a Level
+Referral to administration as a Level Whyteleting

-III violation
+12 DEFIANCE of cohool personnel's authority III violation

 13. DEFIANCE of school personnel's authority FIRST OFFENSE:

-7 days of in-hall restriction
+7 days of in-hall restriction SECOND OFFENSE:

-SECOND OFFENSE:
+0_00112_011_110_1

-2 weeks (14 days) in-hall restriction
+2 weeks (14 days) in-hall restriction THIRD OFFENSE:

 THIRD OFFENSE:

-Referral to administration as a Level
+Referral to administration as a Level White letting

-14. INDECENT EXPOSURE III violation Referral to administration
+44 INDECENT EVOCUDE III violation

-14. INDECENT EXPOSURE Relenal to auministration
+14. INDECENT EXPOSURE Referral to administration

+45 Level II COMPUTED delet Too have Oakeday O. L

 15. Level II COMPUTER violations Two hours Saturday School and/or loss of

-10. Lover ii Comi Ci Lit violatione personal computer privileges on campus
+personal computer privileges on campus

-position dempares primages on earlipee